-What if I do not want to take part in a research study?
+What if I do not want to take part in a research study? • If you decide to take part in a study,

 - If you decide to take part in a study, you do so as a VOLUNTEER.
-This means YOU decide. - If anyone asks you to take part in a research study, you have the right to say "no." - Your decision will not affect your VA health care or benefits. - You need to weigh both the potential risks and potential benefits of the study. - You can change your mind and leave a research study at any time without losing any of your VA health care benefits. - Your research informed consent form or information sheet will have information on how to leave the study if you choose to do so.
+This means YOU decide. - If anyone asks you to take part in a research study, you have the right to say "no." - Your decision will not affect your VA health care or benefits. - You need to weigh both the potential risks and potential benefits of the study. - You can change your mind and leave a research study at any time without losing any of your VA health care benefits.